kubeshop/tracetest/docs/docs/cli/configuring-your-cli.md

 ### Running Tracetest CLI From Docker

-There are times where it is easier to directly execute the Tracetest CLI from a docker image rather than installing the CLI on your local machine.
-This is sometimes convienent when you wish to execute the CLI in a CI/CD environment.
+There are times when it is easier to directly execute the Tracetest CLI from a Docker image rather than installing the CLI on your local machine.
+This can be convenient when you wish to execute the CLI in a CI/CD environment.

 **How to Use**: